apache/storm/docs/distcache-blobstore.md

 of the distributed cache contents.
 It is set to 10240 MB.

 supervisor.localizer.cleanup.interval.ms: The distributed cache cleanup interval.
 Controls how often it scans to attempt to cleanup anything over the cache target size.
-By default it is set to 600000 milliseconds.
+By default it is set to 300000 milliseconds.

+supervisor.localizer.update.blob.interval.secs: The distributed cache interval for checking for blobs to update.
+By default it is set to 30 seconds.

 nimbus.blobstore.class:  Sets the blobstore implementation nimbus uses.
 It is set to "org.apache.storm.blobstore.LocalFsBlobStore"